between books and cigarettes || JJK

 "I am," you whisper.

 The debate begins, and the hall falls into a dead silence.
 When it is Jungkook’s turn to speak, he steps forward with an effortless grace that commands the entire room.
-His voice rings out through the auditorium: clear, articulate, layered with a brilliant, biting sarcasm that makes the professors nod in approval, and the students chuckle.
+His voice rings out through the auditorium: clear, articulate, and layered with a brilliant, biting sarcasm that makes the professors nod in approval, and the students chuckle.
 He navigates complex legal precedents as if he’s recounting a simple childhood story.
 He doesn't look at his notes once.
-He looks entirely, utterly flawless.
+He is flawless.

-At one point, during a brief pause while his opponent frantically searches through papers, Jungkook’s eyes sweep across the crowded tiered seating.
+At one point, during a brief pause whilst his opponent frantically searches through papers, Jungkook’s eyes sweep across the crowded tiered seating.
 He searches the back rows, scanning the sea of faces until his gaze lands directly on you.
-The sharp, intimidating glare of the star debater melts away for a split second, replaced by a tiny, private smile meant only for you.
+The intimidating glare he holds melts away for a split second, replaced by a tiny, private smile meant only for you.
 He gives a barely perceptible nod, a silent acknowledgement that he knows you’re there, before turning back to crush his opponent's argument.

 The girl next to you lets out a soft, defeated breath.
 "See?
 Effortless.
 He’s just... on a completely different level than the rest of us."

 You don't reply.
 You can't.
-Your throat feels tightly constricted.
-As the auditorium erupts into thunderous applause at the conclusion of his speech, you feel yourself shrinking smaller and smaller into your seat.
+Your throat feels too tight.
+As the auditorium erupts into applause at the conclusion of his speech, you feel yourself shrinking smaller and smaller into your seat.
 You look down at your hands, rough and stained faintly with ink from your afternoon lectures.

-In this grand, wood-panelled room full of brilliant minds and high ambitions, you feel like a ghost.
-A plain, monochromatic background character accidentally spliced into a vibrant, high-definition movie about a boy who can fly.
-You love him, god, you love him so much it scares you, but looking at him down there, bathed in the adulation of his peers, the insidious whisper in the back of your mind grows into a deafening roar: You don't belong here.
+In this grand, wood-panelled room full of brilliant minds, you feel like a ghost.
+A plain background character who accidentally ended up in a vibrant movie about a boy who can fly.
+You love him, god, you love him so much it scares you, but looking at him down there, bathed in the praise of his peers, the whispers in the back of your mind grow into a deafening roar: You don't belong here.
 You are holding a star, and eventually, he’s going to realise you’re just a rock.

 The evening is supposed to be a celebration.
 The society booked out a student lounge, which is filled with the warm glow of string lights and the low hum of indie music playing from a mini speaker hooked up to someone's phone.
 A small group of you are gathered around a low coffee table: you, your friend Leah, Jungkook, and a few of his friends.
 Some of them you've come to know quite well, Jimin, and Taehyung; others you guess are from his lectures and the society.
-Jungkook has his arm slung casually over the back of your chair, his fingers occasionally playing with the sleeve of your shirt, his presence a constant, anchoring weight.
+Jungkook has his arm slung casually over the back of your chair, his fingers occasionally playing with the sleeve of your shirt.

 "I’m telling you, the judge was practically ready to hand Jungkook his degree right there on the spot," Jimin laughs, leaning back against the worn leather sofa, a plastic cup of cheap cider in his hand.
 "The other guy looked like he wanted to cry by the third rebuttal."

-"He was just unprepared," Jungkook says modestly, though a proud, boyish smile breaks across his face.
+"He was just unprepared," Jungkook says modestly, though a proud smile breaks across his face.
 He bumps his shoulder against yours, leaning down to whisper in your ear.
 "Did I do okay?
 Truly?"

 "Are you kidding me?
 You were amazing, Kook," you say, and you mean it.
 You turn your head to smile at him, forcing the shadows from your eyes.
 "They had no chance."

-He beams, his eyes crinkling at the corners, and he presses a quick, sweet kiss to your cheek, utterly shameless about his affection even in front of his closest friends.
+He beams, his eyes crinkling at the corners, and he presses a quick, sweet kiss to your cheek, shameless about his public displays of affection even in front of his closest friends.

 Taehyung snorts from across the table, tossing a peanut at Jungkook.
 "Get a room, you two.
 Seriously.
 A year and what later, and you guys are still acting like you’re in a romance drama.
 It’s sickening.
 Let us single people breathe."

 Jimin chuckles, shaking his head.
 "Let them be, Tae.
-Honestly, we should all be grateful to Y/N. Do you remember what Jungkook was like before he met her?
+Honestly, we should all be grateful to Y/N. You remember what Jungkook was like before they met?
 A complete menace.
-Driving his motorcycle at ungodly hours, staying up all night, smoking a pack a day behind the engineering building because he was stressed out of his mind..."
+Driving his motorcycle till the crack of dawn, smoking a pack a day behind the engineering building because he was stressed out of his mind..."

 "Oh, god, the smoking," Taehyung groans, laughing.
 "He smelled like an old pub twenty-four-seven.
 And then he meets Y/N, and boom, overnight transformation.
-The bad boy becomes a model citizen.
+Our bad boy has become a model citizen.
 It’s a miracle he hasn't touched a cigarette since their first official date.”

-"It wasn't a miracle," Jungkook says softly, his gaze dropping to look at you, his eyes filled with a raw, intense seriousness that makes your breath catch.
+"It wasn't a miracle," Jungkook says softly, his gaze dropping to look at you, his eyes filled with unfiltered seriousness.
 "I just realised I wanted to be clean for her.
-I didn't want her to have to taste ash every time I kissed her.
+I didn't want her to have to taste ash every time we kiss.
 She deserves better than that."

 The comment is entirely harmless.
-It’s meant to be a testament to his love, a beautiful, romantic declaration of how much you mean to him.
-Jimin and Taehyung let out collective coos, teasing him for being the hopeless romantic that he is.
+It’s meant to be a testament to his love, a beautiful declaration of how much you mean to him.
+Jimin and Taehyung both let out collective coos, teasing him for being the hopeless romantic that he is.

 But inside your head, the words twist.
-They warp and morph into a grotesque, jagged mirror.
+They warp and morph into a jagged mirror.

 She deserves better than that.

-Your stomach drops, a cold, heavy lump of guilt settling deep within your ribs.
+Your stomach drops as a lump of guilt settles deep within your ribs.
 You remember that night, eighteen months ago, sitting on the steps of the humanities building.
 You had both been stressed and exhausted, huddled together under his jacket.
-You had both pulled out a cigarette, lit them, and watched the smoke rise into the crisp night air.
+You had both pulled out a cigarette, lit them, and watched the smoke rise into the night air.
 And then Jungkook had looked at you and said, "Let’s stop.
 Together.
 It’s bad for us, and I want to be better.
-For you.
 Let’s make a pact."

 You had agreed.
 You had smiled, kissed him, and thrown your lighter into the trash.